-On our return from Fort Amherst we decide to hike part of the initial section of the 230 KM (144 mile) East Coast Trail.
-Our commitment this day will be about the first 3 KM (1.9 miles) on Section 1 of 19.
-Our short hike will be on the Deadman's Bay Path which travels 10.6 KM (6.6 miles) from Fort Amherst to Blackhead.
+On the return from Fort Amherst the decision is made to hike part of the 230 KM (144 mile) East Coast Trail.
+The commitment this day will be about the first 3 KM (1⅞ miles) on Section 1 of 19.
+This short hike will be on the Deadman's Bay Path which travels 10.6 KM (6⅝ miles) between Fort Amherst and Blackhead.

-Although our hike must be brief to allow time for our later afternoon trip to Cape Spear, I am quite excited to have this unexpected opportunity.
+Although this hike must be brief to allow time for the later afternoon trip to Cape Spear, it is quite exciting to have the unexpected opportunity.

-At the beginning of Deadman's Bay Path, within a few feet of the trailhead, there is a singular, rectangular, concrete pillar whose purpose eludes us, however, we will discover its reason for existence very soon.
+At the beginning of Deadman's Bay Path, within a few feet of the trail-head, there is a single, rectangular, concrete pillar whose purpose is unknown, however, the reason will soon become clear.

-Immediately, it becomes apparent our section of the trail will be an uphill exercise as we head for the top of a ridge high above us.
-Some trail sections are on wooden log stairs and others are on a rocky creek bed at the beginning.
+Immediately, it becomes apparent this section of the trail will contain an uphill exercise as the hike proceeds to the top of a ridge high above.
+At the beginning some trail sections are on wooden log stairs and others are on a rocky creek bed.

-Within a kilometre (0.6 mile) we hike to and around a large square concrete structure.
-From the back, it is apparently a reservoir to hold water from the creek bed we are hiking beside or on.
+Within a kilometer (⅝ mile) the hike proceeds around a large, square concrete structure which, from the back, appears to be a reservoir for storing water from the creek bed beside.
 Eureka!
-The concrete pillar at trailhead supported a wooden duct or metal pipe to supply water to troops at Fort Amherst.
+The concrete pillar near the trail-head supported a wooden duct or metal pipe to supply water to troops at Fort Amherst.

-As the elevation gain eases we hike past pristine meadows into forested areas and approach the top of the ridge, rock formations are reminiscent of miniature versions of Yosemite National Park's granite domes.
+As elevation gain eases, the hike proceeds past pristine meadows into forested areas which approach the top of the ridge where rock formations are vaguely reminiscent of miniature versions of Yosemite National Park's granite domes.

 Magnificent views of the coastline and the ocean begin to unfold.
-There is a storm down the coast, in the far distance, but skies over us are simply overcast.
+There is a storm down the coast, in the far distance, but skies overhead are simply overcast.

-As we make the short, final, altitude gains to the top of the ridge, the beauty of Freshwater Bay unfolds in front of and beneath us.
-We can see the dividing barachois between Freshwater Bay and Freshwater Pond.
+As the hike makes the short, final, altitude gains to the top of the ridge, the beauty of Freshwater Bay unfolds ahead and beneath this elevated position.
+The dividing barachois is clearly visible between Freshwater Bay and Freshwater Pond.
 The next bay over is Deadman's Bay.

-We can see St. John's in the far distance.
+St. John's is visible in the far distance.
 Mel is sucking up blueberries like it is the world's last crop.
 My suggestion she leave a few for other people falls on deaf ears.
 I have seen bears that could not strip berries off bushes so efficiently.
 Bears are not a big issue here.
 There are a lot of moose.

-The lake is created by an old concrete dam.
-This is Soldier’s Pond.
-It does not appear to be all that secure but I am sure it is monitored.
+The lake called Soldier's Pond is created by an old concrete dam which does not appear to be all that secure but undoubtedly it is monitored.

-Towards the bottom of the return hike, there is a better view of the concrete storage vault to regulate the flow of water from Soldier's Pond.
-It also becomes an excellent foreground to the view over the Narrows and the base of Signal Hill.
+Towards the bottom of the return hike, there is a better view of the concrete storage vault to regulate the flow of water from Soldier's Pond which also becomes an excellent foreground to the view over the Narrows and the base of Signal Hill.

-The Canadian East Coast Trail is 230 KM ( 144 miles) long from stem to stern.
-It is a wilderness hiking experience combined with visits to 30 historic Newfoundland communities along the east shore of the Avalon Peninsula.
-There are 18 trail segments, plus one on the north side of Signal Hill in St. John's called the 8.9 KM (5.4 miles) Sugarloaf Path connecting Logy Bay with Quidi Vidi Village.
+The Canadian East Coast Trail is a 230 KM ( 144 miles) long wilderness hiking experience combined with visits to 30 historic Newfoundland communities along the east shore of the Avalon Peninsula.
+There are 18 trail segments, plus one on the north side of Signal Hill in St. John's called the 8.9 KM (5⅜ miles) Sugarloaf Path connecting Logy Bay with Quidi Vidi Village.

-On the return walk along Southside Road to the car, we pass Frederick's Cove and the slim remains of historic Frederick's Battery.
+On the return walk along Southside Road to the parking area, the road passes Frederick's Cove and the slim remains of historic Frederick's Battery.

 The drive to Cape Spear passes along coves surrounded by fishing villages so pristine they appear too perfect to be real.
 There is an exemplary prevailing pride in each community.
 The two photos below feature one of these picturesque villages.

-So far, this day is fascinating and on our way to Cape Spear we do not know the challenge of the day will be dinner at the end of the action packed day.
+This day is fascinating and on the way to Cape Spear there is no premonition the challenge of the day will be dinner at the end of this action packed day.